gauniverseorg/ga-docs/docs/Tutorials/data.md

 1. Navigate to the settings
 2. Navigate to the Data tab, and then select the datamodel tab
-3. Open the overview and create your data model by clicking the + button
+3. Open the overview and create your data model by clicking on the + Create New button
    > Note: For this example we assume that you have already created a datasource and configured it.
 If not, please refer to the documentation on how to create a datasource

 <center>